Thekorzeremi/thekorzeremi/README.md

 ## About me
 👋 Hi, I’m **@Korzeremi02**
-👀 Interested in IT, Dev, Linux-based OS, UI/UX, Math, Technologies and much more
+👀 Interested in Coding, IT, Linux-based OS, UI/UX, Math, Technologies and much more
-🔭 Working on custom Ubuntu Unity env
+🔭 Working on Windows 11 and JetBrains IDE
 [![wakatime](https://wakatime.com/badge/user/bd983427-c491-4a42-8cb8-c95de187e70a.svg)](https://wakatime.com/@bd983427-c491-4a42-8cb8-c95de187e70a)

 ## Skills & Tech